redpesk-core/afb-app-manager/doc/afm-user-daemon.md

  - ***%R***: readyfd

-   Number of the file descriptor to use for signalling readyness of the launched process.
+   Number of file descriptor to use for signaling readiness of launched process.

  - ***%r***: rootdir

-   Path of the directory containing the widget and its data.
+   Path of directory containing the widget and its data.

  - ***%S***: secret

-   An hexadecimal number that can be used to pair the client with its server binder.
+   An hexadecimal number that can be used to initialize pairing of client and application binder.

  - ***%W***: width